emqx/cloud-docs/en_US/rule_engine/rule_engine_save_dynamodb.md

 1. Use [MQTT X](https://mqttx.app/) to simulate publishing temperature and humidity data

-   You need to replace broker.emqx.io with the deployment [connection address](../deployments/view_deployment.md) you have created and add the [client-side authentication information](../deployments/auth.md) in the EMQ X Dashboard.
+   You need to replace broker.emqx.io with the deployment [connection address](../deployments/view_deployment.md) you have created and add the [client-side authentication information](../deployments/auth.md) in the EMQX Dashboard.
    ![MQTTX](./_assets/psql_connect.png)

 2. View stored results